 You must be able to come to the rescue's facility located in Island Park, NY or adoption events at nearby pet stores or fairs.

 Qualifications: At least 21 years of age Own your own Digital SLR or Digital Mirrorless camera Own your own smart phone capable of taking 30 second quality videos and uploading to YouTube Experience with basic photo editing, including cropping, removing leashes, and adjusting brightness Comfortable around dogs and cats of all sizes and breeds Experience photographing dogs and cats Physically able to easily change positions while photographing Fast turn-around on your shoots to get the dogs’ photos on Petfinder, our website, Facebook, and Instagram.
 We need you to submit your edited photos by the next day so we can get the dogs adopted to good homes as quickly as possible.

 Not 100% sure yet?
 Click on the red button labeled "I want to help!" in the upper corner, and ask us all the questions you have.

--VolunteerMatch directions: Please contact RHR by clicking on the red button labeled "I want to help!" in the upper corner of the page and include in the comments: 1) whether you have completed the online Volunteer Application, 2) the day(s) you can volunteer, and 3) your question(s).
+-VOLUNTEERMATCH: Please contact RHR by clicking on the red button labeled "I want to help!" in the upper corner of the page and include in the comments: 1) Whether you have completed the online Volunteer Application, 2) Day(s) you can volunteer, and 3) Question(s).